whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 Do tests and then evaluate and then do again.

+## Essential 3D Modeling Concepts

+- Orbit - how to move a virtual camera or view around a 3D model in space on a computer screen
+- Pan
+- Zoom
+- x y z axis
+- mesh
+- polygon
+- nurbs
+-

 ### Physical Output from Digital 3D Models

 Digital 3D models are great for visualization, ideation, experimenting with forms, simulation, VR, AR, video games, animation, and for archiving but are still not physical objects.
 [Laser Cutting](../digital-fabrication/laser-cutting/laser-cutting.md), [CNC](../digital-fabrication/cnc/cnc-basics.md) machining, [3D Printing](../digital-fabrication/3d-printing/3d-printing.md), vinyl cutting, and water jet cutting are [digital fabrication](../digital-fabrication/digital-fabrication.md) processes that create physical outputs and objects from digital 3D models.